Recent Developments

 ORGANIZATIONAL FORMS

-However, the Civil Code (Articles 56 and 58) only recognizes as legal persons two forms of organizations, that is, associations and foundations.
-For registration purposes, the government includes within the concept of civil association “any form of association, institution, organization or foundation whose grant or cancellation of legal personality belongs to the President of the Republic itself or through the Secretary of State at the Ministry of Interior and Justice.”
-(Regulations of the Registry and Tracking Unit of Civil Associations Art.
+Under the Civil Code (Articles 56 and 58), only associations and foundations are formally recognized as legal persons.
+For registration purposes, the government includes within the concept of civil association “any form of association, institution, organization or foundation whose grant or cancellation of legal personality belongs to the President of the Republic itself or through the Secretary of State at the Ministry of Interior and Justice” (Regulations of the Registry and Tracking Unit of Civil Associations Art.
 6; Ministerial Decree No. PCM-024-2002.
-Government Gazette, 5/9/2003)
+Government Gazette, 5/9/2003).

 PUBLIC BENEFIT STATUS